Quick start guide

 - (OPTIONAL:)(But preferred) Download and unzip the free

-mesh generator for your operating system- Downloads page
+gmshmesh generator for your operating system- Downloads page

 - Please do recognize that

-via a limited-functionality file interfaced - If you require other mesh generators, or wish to use
+gmshis a separate software, governed by its own license agreement, only interfaced byEMDtoolvia a limited-functionality file interfaced - If you require other mesh generators, or wish to use

-’s own development-version mesh generator, please enquire via email
+EMDtool’s own development-version mesh generator, please enquire via email

 - (OPTIONAL:) Setup gmsh path, e.g.